Star Trek: Resurgence Sequel Guide – What’s Confirmed

 Instant deliveryNo spam, unsubscribe anytime

-Why the original game is structurally strong sequel material
+Why the game gets read as sequel material

-From a player’s point of view, the strongest sequel argument is not a rumor.
-It is the game’s construction.
-Two protagonists give the story more than one emotional lane.
-Branching choices create replay value.
-A single large conflict proves the team can handle a Trek story with political stakes rather than just fan-service cameos.
-Those are all features of a first entry that can support another entry.
+The sequel conversation is grounded in the game’s construction, not a rumor.
+Two playable leads give the story more than one emotional lane.
+Branching choices create genuine replay value — different decisions reshape later scenes and outcomes.
+And a single large diplomatic crisis proves the team can carry a Trek story with real political stakes rather than fan-service cameos.

 Advertisement